|Birth: ||Mar. 11, 1914|

 |Death: ||Feb.
 9, 1989|

-His one great sadness was losing a brother in WWII in the Second Battle of Kula Gulf.
+His one great sadness was losing his beloved brother in WWII in the Second Battle of Kula Gulf.
 Seaman 1C Howard W. Croft, perished aboard the torpedoed USS Gwin on July 13, 1943, three days after his 25th birthday.
 Eddie had two other brothers who also fought in WWII, but "Howie" who was an artist, sometimes poet, comic, and admirer of beautiful women, was the one who did not return.

 Bert Lorenzo Croft (1882 - 1955)